ForwardFeed/incremental-bevy-ui-tutorial/README.md

 # Incremental bevy-ui tutorial (bevy 0.16)

-This in an incremental tutorial, where I'll try to explain most of the
+This in an incremental tutorial, where I'll try to explain most of the things I can about bevy UI in an approachable manner.
+Each Increment is here to give a guiding light, to overwhelm the least possible.
+You can also rip off some part of my code, and part ways from there.
+Some increment may not interrest you either.
+Please note it's an experimental methodology.

 ## if you've never run any bevy project before.